042. Clippy, The F*cking Clown

 At one point we had a most memorable opportunity to meet with the legendary animators from Walt Disney, Frank Thomas and Ollie Johnston otherwise known as Frank and Ollie.
 Together they were involved with everything from Pinocchio to Fantasia to Bambi and more.
 An example of a constraint that frustrated us was the window the character was trapped in.
 We wanted to do a borderless Assistant like in Bob, but the platform constraints were too much when overlayed with regular Windows apps.
 Frank and Ollie not only relieved us of that but explained how we should use the window as their stage to allow for entrance and exit and directional animations.
 They also pushed us to add a sidekick (think Thumper) which was something they had pioneered in animation.
 They suggested Clippit have something like a little eraser friend.
 That was well beyond the two dozen or so animation sequences we could have but really brought us optimism for how the feature could evolve with more platform support.

 Sound was still nascent in most PCs, constrained by the original MIDI sound capabilities.
-Windows 95 and multimedia was changing that.
+Windows 95 and multimedia were changing that.
 We also added a set of sounds that came along with animations which if a user had them on made a real difference in the experience.

 These capabilities were coded throughout the product.
 The Assistant would occasionally just blink or smile or take note of work.
 If you stopped typing for a while it might perk up and notice you.
 Using a technical feature would come with a more substantial animation.
 The assistant was also programmed to get out of the way while you were typing or scrolling, which led to a fun game of chase-the-paperclip using mouse and the Excel grid as was commonly shown in demonstrations.